georgezoto/Publications/Data-Analytics-and-Visualizations/README.md

 Here are the twelve most important criteria I consider when evaluating a modern Business Intelligence tool.
 Criteria two to six orbit around the quality of the final product while criteria one and seven to twelve, focus on the technical side of a tool.

+**I. Cleaning and Data Organization**
+An ideal tool should be able to recognize a structured dataset in a well defined format.
+A comma separated values (csv) format or web access logs are such good examples.
+In case where the underlying data is semi-structured and follows its own format, an option to parse it and extract only the relevant fields is a must-have feature for a modern tool.
+Finally, in the case of raw unstructured data or data in non-machine friendly format (pdf files for example, heavily nested headers and rows in a table or just raw numbers and text), there isn’t much any current tool can do.
+I see some great interest in using machine learning in discovering patterns and underlying data types in such cases, but from my experience, this is mostly a work in progress or a research topic thus far.

+An important factor here is Data Quality.
+Tim Berners-Lee, the inventor of the Web and Linked Data initiator, suggested a 5-star deployment scheme for Open Data, where based on format and structure, different datasets are awarded a score based on how accessible and readable they are.
+Going from one star and progressing to five, a datasource author is not only providing raw data but also structure, non-proprietary open formats and sharable context.
+In many cases, this data quality can make or break data analysis in modern Business Intelligence tools.

+****